Trademark Confusion – Consumer Confusion Section 2(d)

-Ultimately, the purpose of trademarks is to ensure that a company’s products and services are distinguishable from others in the market.
+Ultimately, the purpose of trademarks is to ensure that a company’s products and services are distinguishable from others in the market so that there is no consumer confusion.
 In order to increase your chances of creating a strong, recognizable brand, the best trademark is one that is completely unique.
 Not only will a unique trademark help you gain brand recognition, but it also affords more legal protections to the trademark owner.

 What are the DuPont Factors?